High-dimensional Log-Error-in-Variable Regression with Applications to Microbial Compositional Data Analysis

-\begin{Remark}[Interpretation of Variable Correction] Different from the classic zero-replacement scheme that replaces only the zero covariates by a fixed value, we propose to add $1/2$ to all covariates in the non-overdispersion case.
-For overdispersed sample, say $W_i$, we propose to correct with a larger value: $z_i = \frac{N_i + \alpha_i + 1}{2(\alpha_i+1)}$.
-In particular, with smaller total count $N_i$ or larger degree of overdispersion (i.e, smaller $\alpha_i$), the observable count covariates $W_{i}$ contains much noisier information about the true underlying composition $X_{i}$.
-Thus, we add larger values to alleviate the effect of overly large or small counts due to overdispersion. \end{Remark}
+\begin{remark} Different from the classic zero-replacement scheme that replaces only the zero covariates by a fixed value, we propose to add $1/2$ to all covariates in the non-overdispersion case.
+For overdispersed sample, we propose to correct $W_{ij}$ with a larger value: $z_i = (N_i + \alpha_i + 1)/\{2(\alpha_i+1)\}$.
+In particular, with larger total count $N_i$ or larger degree of overdispersion (i.e, smaller $\alpha_i$), the observable count covariate $W_{i}$ contains noisier information about the true underlying composition $X_{i}$.
+The larger added values can alleviate the effect of overly large or small counts due to overdispersion.

-\begin{Remark} When there are multiple samples $W_i$ that share the same $X_i$ and $\alpha_i$ and when there is evidence of overdispersion in practice, $\alpha_i$ can be estimated by method of moment estimator \citep{la2012hypothesis, mosimann1962compound, tvedebrink2010overdispersion, weir2002estimating} or maximum likelihood estimator \citep{tvedebrink2010overdispersion}.
+When there is evidence of overdispersion and there are multiple samples $W_i$ that share the same $X_i$ and $\alpha_i$ in practice, $\alpha_i$ can be estimated by method of moment \citep{la2012hypothesis} or maximum likelihood estimator \citep{tvedebrink2010overdispersion}.
 Otherwise, $\alpha_i=+\infty$ and $z_i=1/2$ are suggested.